JesseEarley/accessibilitytoolbar/README.md

 ## Installation

 ### Requirements
-* Bootstrap 3+
-* jQuery (also required for Bootstrap)
+* CSS Grid isage
 * Font Awesome

-Note: The Accessibility Toolbar as presented here requires Bootstrap for layout.
-The layout can easily be changed to a front-end framework of your choice or to CSS Grid. jQuery is used minimally and could also be removed entirely if desired.
-Font Awesome is used for iconography, but can also be removed if desired.
+Note: The Accessibility Toolbar as presented here uses CSS Grid for layout.
+The CSS Grid styles are a custom 12-column grid system that uses the Bootstrap naming conventions for columns, but does NOT use Bootstrap, it is pure CSS3.
+The Accessibility Toolbar, as presented here requires Font Awesome for iconography, but can be removed if desired.

 ## Usage
-If using Bootstrap 3+, simply incorporate the markup from the included index.html file into your page, along with the included CSS and JS.
+If using CSS Grid, simply incorporate the markup from the included index.html file into your page, along with the included CSS and JS.
+Your page may need to be reconfigured to use the CSS Grid system included here, or the Accessibility Toolbar can be reworked into your existing CSS Grid system.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.